 including during contenteditable

 .
-You will likely need to
+You will likely now need

-now fix a few uses of height
+to fix a few uses of height

 and y